nlbuescher/ModernLatinDictionary/README.md

 ##### 2. Download the "Auxiliary Tools for Xcode" from the Apple developer page

-First, navigate to the [Mac Dev Center Website](https://developer.apple.com/devcenter/mac/index.action) and sign in.
-If you do not have an apple developer account, you can register your apple ID as free developer account.
+First, navigate to the [Apple Developer Downloads page](https://developer.apple.com/downloads/) and sign in.
+If you do not have an apple developer account, you can register your apple ID as a free developer account.
 (NOTE: This is not the same as the yearly subscription to the Mac Developer Program which costs $99/yr)

-Once you've signed in, click on "View all downloads" under the section labeled "Additional Downloads".
-This will take you to the search dialog for all of the developer resources for Mac development.
+Once you've signed in, click on the search bar in the top left and search for "Auxiliary Tools".

-Here you are looking for the "Auxiliary Tools for Xcode".
 Download the most recent version and open the DMG file.

 From the DMG, copy the "Dictionary Development Kit" into "/Applications/Utilities/".
 The Makefile for this project is preconfigured to use that directory.